 Explore this website to find out more about our vision for the community, our members, and cohousing in general.

-Join our email list to stay up-to-date on events and project progress by completing this form
+Join our email list to stay up-to-date on events and project progress by completing this form.

 You can learn more about cohousing by reading either of the following books: Creating Cohousing and The Senior Cohousing Handbook and going to the website of the Cohousing Association of the United States at www.cohousing.org.
 The former is available locally at the Country Bookstore.

-Worried about downsizing and how you’re going to get rid of all the stuff: Take a look at the book: Rightsizing Your Life by Ciji Ware
+Worried about downsizing and how you’re going to get rid of all the stuff?
+Take a look at the book: Rightsizing Your Life by Ciji Ware.

 Ready to find out more?

-Reserve your spot in the community
+Reserve your Spot in Bozeman Cohousing!

-As a member, you are expected to become fully involved and attend community meetings, participate in and help organize social events, and use your talents to make the project a success.
+As a member, you are expected to become fully involved and attend meetings, participate in and help organize social events, and use your talents to make the project a success.